TheSkyler-Dev/Fern-lang/Doc/Grammar_Spec.md

-# **Fern Grammar Specification**
+# **Stingray Grammar Specification**

-This document outlines the grammar rules for the `Fern` programming language, derived from the provided [documentation](https://github.com/TheSkyler-Dev/Fern-lang/blob/main/Doc/Documentation.md) and [grammar file](https://github.com/TheSkyler-Dev/Fern-lang/blob/main/Grammar/Fern.g4).
+This document outlines the grammar rules for the `Stingray` programming language, derived from the provided [documentation](https://github.com/TheSkyler-Dev/Stingray-lang/blob/main/Doc/Documentation.md) and [grammar file](https://github.com/TheSkyler-Dev/Stingray-lang/blob/main/Grammar/Stingray.g4).

 ---

 ## **Overview**
-The `Fern` language is a general-purpose programming language designed for systems programming, AI, CLI tools, and scripting.
+The `Stingray` language is a general-purpose programming language designed for systems programming, AI, CLI tools, and scripting.
 It emphasizes concise syntax, memory safety, and flexibility, supporting multiple memory management modes and interoperability with C++ and Rust.

 ---